2025-2026 Fellows Cohorts Program

 Together, participants will reflect on themes of calling, discernment, identity, rest, and renewal, both on the trail and in their everyday lives.
 This cohort offers a space for embodied spiritual formation rooted in movement, simplicity, and intergenerational dialogue.

-To be clear, this pilgrimage is for the benefit of the young adult and mentor engaging it, but also it is specifically designed to tickle the imagination of the church to more creatively engage the faith formation of the young adults in it's orbit.
+To be clear, this pilgrimage is for the benefit of the young adult and mentor engaging it, but also it is specifically designed to tickle the imagination of the church to more creatively engage the faith formation of the young adults in its orbit.
 There is an expectation that the journey each pair embarks upon will have a story that can be shared with their resident congregation.

 Young adults and mentors in this program: